cbpark/ptc-cluster/docs/job-scheduler.md

 srun --mpi=pmix ./MYPROGRAM
 ```

 For using `openmpi`, do not forget to add `--mpi=pmix` to the `srun` command.
-If a segmentation fault is occurred, `ulimit -s unlimited` might solve it.
+If a segmentation fault has occurred, setting `ulimit` might solve it.
 For example,

 ``` bash
 ulimit -s unlimited